 RXBAR.
 This up-and-comer leads the pack.
-That’s because every RXBAR is largely nuts and dates, plus enough dried egg white powder to hit 12 grams of protein (for around 200 to 220 calories).
+That’s because nearly every RXBAR is largely nuts and dates, plus enough dried egg white powder to hit 12 grams of protein (for around 200 to 220 calories).
 Too bad the chewy texture wasn’t a hit with some of our taste testers.

 Lärabar Protein.
 Think of it as a plants-only version of RX.
 Larabar Proteins start with the brand’s blueprint—nuts blended with dried fruit—and toss in enough pea protein powder to roughly double the protein.
 (The calories and protein are similar to RX’s.)

 When it comes to protein bars, RX and Lärabar are some of the best.
 Here’s how some of the rest stack up:

 KIND Protein from Real Food.
 KIND’S protein bars have enough whole nuts to supply 7 or 8 of its 12 grams of protein.
 Nice!
 (The rest is from soy protein isolate and sometimes milk powder.)

 The downside: KIND may sell the only “real food” protein bars with a candy-like coating drizzled on top.
 There’s enough palm kernel oil to reach 3½ or 4 grams of saturated fat.

 Perfect Bar.
 The hefty dose of honey in refrigerated Perfect Bars means around 4 to 5 teaspoons of total sugar.
 Along with a good dose of nut butter, each bar has around 300 calories.